 Community groups typically meet twice a month and have 8-12 members, and they are always open to newcomers.
 There is no single pattern for groups; some groups may be coed with kids while other groups may be for men or women only.
 The group hosts are responsible for leading, organizing, and shepherding the community group.
 In our community groups, we do three things: eat, pray, and discuss scripture.

-This group meets monthly on Sunday mornings from 10 a.m. to noon. to meet for prayer, study, and community.
-In addition, the men and women meet in smaller groups another time during the month.
+This group meets bi-weekly on Sunday mornings from 10 a.m. to noon at the Matthews' home for prayer, study, and community.
+The group, open to both men and women, is studying The Chalmer's Center's "Are You a Good Neighbor?" curriculum.
 The focus of this group is serving at the Lexington Rescue Mission and creating bridges to the parish to help them serve at the mission.

 This group meets every other Sunday from 10 a.m. to noon.
 The focus of the group isn't on any particular Bible study or curriculum (although we may do some), but rather on creating space to develop deep relationships where we can support each other in "a long obedience in the same direction" (thanks, Eugene!).
 Brunch is also an essential part of this group.